José María Robles Hurtado: Early life

 He was born to the devoutly-Catholic family of Antonio Robles and Petronilla Hurtado in Mascota, Jalisco.
 At 12, he entered the seminary at Guadalajara.
 He was ordained to the priesthood at Guadalajara in 1913, at 25.
 A few years later, he founded the Sisters of the Sacred Heart of Jesus.
 He wrote a number of works to propagate the Catholic faith and also catechized others in ways contrary to the laws of the country.
 While serving as the pastor at a parish in Tecolotlán, he began to promote greater devotion to the Sacred Heart of Jesus through his preaching, his personal example, and his great devotion to the Eucharist.
 His fervency was so pronounced that he became known as the "Madman of the Sacred Heart."
 He was known to work tirelessly for the care of the sick in his parish, and he often spent several hours hearing confessions of his parishioners.
 He also worked for greater reverence to Our Lady of Guadalupe.
-He was a Knight of Columbus council 1979.
+He was a Knight of Columbus, a member of council 1979.